thiagoesteves/deployex/README.md

 ### How Deployex handles application Version/Release

 The Deployex app expects a `current.json` file to be present, which contains version and hash information.
-This file is crucial for deployment and hot upgrades.
+This file is mandatory for deployment and hot upgrades.

 #### Version file (current.json)